MagicianChen/kenchan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in Computer Science, [University of Macau](https://www.um.edu.mo/).
+I'm a second-year PhD student in Computer Science, [University of Macau](https://www.um.edu.mo/), and a co-founder of a startup.
 I am very fortunate to be advised by [Prof. Derek F. Wong](https://www.fst.um.edu.mo/personal/derek-wong/) of [NLP2CT](https://nlp2ct.cis.umac.mo/) Lab.
-My current research interests focus on dialogue system, reasoning ability in large language models, and multi-modal RAG.
-Besides, I am also interested in developing AI-driven web applications.
+My current research interests focus on dialogue system, LLMs for education and traveling, and multi-modal RAG for LLMs.
+Besides, I am also interested in developing AI-driven applications to solve real-life problems.

 You can find my CV here: [GUANHUA CHEN's CV](../assets/CV.pdf).